DanRizzyRaza/software-eng-notes/micro-service.md

 In the monolith paradigm all code is deployed as a single "block", that is, all processes are run as a single service.
 This is a reasonable thing to do when only a single team is responsible for the monolith, but with more teams there may be conflict, and so development/innovation slows down.Additionally, if there is a sudden spike in a single application of the monolith, to meet demand the whole architecture has to scale.

 One solution would be to break the monolith into different components, each of which run a singular application process as a service.
 Thus solving the main issue of a monolith, scaling.

+This seems to be the direction cloud hosted services are trying to push software development, and it seems to be pretty popular with [this article](https://www.meritdata-tech.com/resources/whitepaper/digital-engineering-solutions/microservices-architecture-docker-kubernetes/) claiming that Docker (a service that is used to develop software in "containers") has "Top-notch community support".

 # References
 https://aws.amazon.com/microservices/ <br>